atinzad/renamerApp/README.md

 Users cannot sign in with a raw email/password.
 Google Drive access requires OAuth.
 Recommended: use the built-in OAuth flow so you do not have to paste access tokens.

+### Optional local config (.env)
+The app can prefill OAuth Client ID, OAuth Client Secret, and Folder ID from a local `.env` file.
+Copy `.env.example` to `.env` and edit it with your values.
+The `.env` file is ignored by git.

 Steps:
 1) In Google Cloud Console, enable the Google Drive API in the same project as the OAuth client.
 2) Create OAuth credentials (Desktop or Web).